Proverbs 21

 Proverbs 21 is the 21st chapter of the Book of Proverbs in the Hebrew Bible or the Old Testament of the Christian Bible.
 The book is a compilation of several wisdom literature collections, with the heading in 1:1 may be intended to regard Solomon as the traditional author of the whole book, but the dates of the individual collections are difficult to determine, and the book probably obtained its final shape in the post-exilic period.
 This chapter records a part of the second collection of the book.

 Text

-The original text is written in Hebrew language.
-This chapter is divided into 31 verses.
+Hebrew

+The following table shows the Hebrew text of Proverbs 21 with vowels alongside an English translation based upon the JPS 1917 translation (now in the public domain).

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes the Aleppo Codex (10th century), and Codex Leningradensis (1008).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BC.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).